Timeline of the Red Sea crisis: 2025

-On 17 January, the Houthis claimed that the US had conducted five airstrikes on the Harf Sufyan district.
-It later claimed to have targeted Eilat with four cruise missiles, a target in the Ashkelon area with a UAV and the Tel Aviv area with multiple UAVs, in addition to targeting USS Harry S. Truman again.

-During the morning of 18 January, the IDF intercepted a ballistic missile launched from Yemen in the morning, with fragments falling near Beitar Ilit, Bar Giora, and Mevo Beitar.
-Missile debris also damaged homes in Mevo Beitar and Tzur Hadassah.
-The Houthis claimed to have hit the headquarters of the Israeli Defense Ministry in Tel Aviv.
-A second ballistic missile was later shot down by air defenses.
-The Houthis claimed that they successfully hit two vital targets in Eilat with a ballistic missile and cruise missile.
-The group also claimed that it targeted the USS Harry S. Truman and the warships accompanying it in the Red Sea using UAVs and cruise missiles, forcing it to change its operational area.

-On 19 January, Al-Masirah reported that the US carried out four airstrikes on the Al-Azraqeen area north of Sanaa.
-After the implementation of the ceasefire in the Gaza Strip, the Houthis announced on 20 January that they would stop attacking ships transiting through the Red Sea, except for ships affiliated with Israel.
-They also stated that they would attack the ships of other states in the event of any attack being carried out against it by them.

 On 22 January, the Houthis stated that they had released all 25 crewmembers of the cargo vessel Galaxy Leader, which they had seized in November 2023, after mediation by Oman and a request by Hamas.
 The newly sworn in US president, Donald Trump, reimposed sanctions on the Houthis under the United States Department of State list of Foreign Terrorist Organizations in response to their attacks.
 The United Nations stated on 24 January that the Houthis had detained seven more UN personnel and that the organization would suspend movement of UN personnel in Houthi-controlled areas.

-February 2025

 On 10 February, the United Nations suspended its operations in the Saada Governorate after the Houthis detained eight more of its staff members.
 The following day, WFP announced the death of one of its staff members detained by Houthis since January.
 Abdul-Malik al-Houthi meanwhile warned that the group would resume its attacks if the Gaza war ceasefire collapsed.
 On 13 February, Abdul Malik al-Houthi stated that his group would resume attacks if Israel and the US carried out Trump's plan to move Palestinians from the Gaza Strip.
-On 22 February, two US officials told Reuters that the Houthis had fired surface-to-air missiles at a F-16 fighter jet and an MQ-9 Reaper drone earlier that week, but missed.